 Anhydrous citric acid has had the water molecules removed and is usually in a dry, powdered formulation.

 Meanwhile, consider this item about consuming high-fat meals, also found on the drug insert:

 In a study in adult volunteers to investigate the effects of a high-fat meal on the bioavailability of QUILLIVANT XR at a dose of 60mg, the presence of food reduced the time to peak concentration by approximately 1 hour (fed: 4 hours vs. fasted: 5 hours).

 Overall, a high-fat meal increased the average Cmax of QUILLIVANT XR by about 28% and the AUC by about 19%.
 These changes are not considered clinically significant.

 I am not a psychopharmacologist.
 But I interpret this to mean that fasting prolongs the time it takes to achieve peak concentration by one hour.
 Consuming a high-fat meal reduces the time it takes to achieve peak concentration.

 You can read more details about Quillivant XR here.

 In the comments, you’ll find plenty of first-hand experiences with this medication, along with some questions.
+Most of them date to the original post, in 2014.
 Feel free to join in.

-Please note that I accept no funding from pharmaceutical manufacturers.
+Please note that I accept no support of any type from pharmaceutical companies.
 My advocacy is entirely self-funded.
-This piece is a public service.
+This ongoing report is a public service.